Achievable logoAchievable logo

 dtdh=−21

-The sign is consistent with the fact that the water is draining, and the level is dropping at a rate of 0.5 cm/s.
+The negative sign matches the situation: the water level is dropping at a rate of 0.5 cm/s.

 A camera is mounted on a 10-meter pole and is pointed at a car moving toward it.
 The car is traveling along a straight road at a speed of 20 meters per second.